tamaralnf/microbit-examples/README.md

 # microbit-examples

 The BBC micro:bit is a miniature programmable computer designed for teaching code through a variety of methods and languges.
-This repositor contains some basic examples great for demonstrating the features and functions that can be utilized while writing code for the micro:bit in JavaScript.
+This repository contains some basic examples great for demonstrating the features and functions that can be utilized while writing code for the micro:bit in JavaScript.

 ## contents
 * **bob moves:** A simple demonstration of moving a single game sprite, using A and B buttons as input.
 My students really liked to name sprites Bob.